Before Getting in a Car, You Need to See This

 Every 2 minutes, a drunk driving crash hurts someone

-Alcohol severely affects a person’s judgment.
-So when a driver is under the influence of alcohol, it can slow their reaction speed and prevent them from making quick decisions on the road.
+When a driver is under the influence of alcohol, it can slow their reaction speed.

 — MADD (@MADDOnline) March 8, 2015